The Battle over Sean Suiter: "Strained Relations" or Multi-Agency Cover Up?

 Later that day, the Baltimore Sun followed up with a story that the ME had received this information from SAO.

 I have hinted at the importance of the news that day.
 Now, I want to unpack it fully.
 SAO, we learned, was involved in the Suiter case, separately from BPD.
 That was unexpected.
-Maybe the family was reaching for every ally it could find.
+The family said that nobody from that office had contacted them.

 This story was further significant in how Miller quietly dropped this piece of information and did not name SAO.
 For one, Miller is married to Janice Bledsoe, Deputy Assistant State’s Attorney, number 3 at SAO.